 Selecting the Correct Tools for Inspection

-Major items to be checked before introducing a vision system
+Major items to be checked before introducing machine vision

 - Selecting the devices required for inspection